frankiearzu/DSMTools/EdgeTx_Firmware/DSMP_FIXES/readme.md

 3. UI Fixes
     - COLOR:  Show the Version of the DSMP module, as well as what protocol is currently using.
 Both Model->External, and System Info->Module
     - UI Fixes B&W..
 Same as color
+    - OLD firmware allowed you to change only the Initial channel and shift the end..
+(Like Ch2-C13).. that did not make sense, you want to edit the end Channel, not the start.
+    - Suport Radio Ch order AETR (instead of default TAER).
+All done at the EdgeTX side.

 <img width="479" height="273" alt="image" src="https://github.com/user-attachments/assets/33258953-bc05-4524-ac93-702f62e6ad3e" />

 4. Forward programming support.
+This is the only thing that currently need new v2 module firmware.
     - DSMP v1 firmware:  so far, no good results.
     - DSMP v2 firmware:  FP works as expected

-5. Suport Ch order AETR -> TAER conversion.
-    - DSMP: All done in the TX, option on the module to turn on AETR inputs, instead of the default TAER.
-The mode will show in the status of the module.

-6. TODO: Test PWM/PPM Interface
+5. TODO: Test PWM/PPM Interface

-7. DSMP v2 firmware: Reseach option for bootloader, so that firmware can be updated from EdgeTX.
+6. DSMP v2 firmware: Reseach option for bootloader, so that firmware can be updated from EdgeTX.